tonandrew/AutoFarmCatizen/README.md

   └     Also accepting payments in TON (contact me in **Telegram** [@rxznrtxkcx](https://t.me/rxznrtxkcx))

+# ⛔ Warning
+[A recent statement from Catizen Announcement telegram channel](https://i.imgur.com/QlxZWfQ.jpeg) declares that users can get removed from the airdrop whitelist for using scripts or "other cheats".
+From now on, you are using the script completely at your own risk, as safety of your Catizen account's airdrop validity is not guaranteed.

 # ⚠️ Attention
 This script is only supported in the **Desktop** version of **Telegram**.
 It is **not intended for the web version**, so you may encounter bugs and/or errors.